 I realize and admit that I have not yet told them the Cycle of Life lesson or connected the study of biodiversity to the Animal and Plant Kingdom studies.
 As I promise to bring that lesson to circle this week, Will asks, “Is the Cycle of Life like photosynthesis?"
 I respond, "It's like it in that it's about all things working together."

 I briefly explain what I mean, "For example, when bees get nectar from a flower, pollen ends up on their abdomen and they fly to the next flower that pollen ends up on the flower of the next plant.
 That is the way fruits and vegetables grow.
 The bee helps the plant that helps us by making food to eat."

 I say, "Let's get back to the spider and what happened today."

 "How can we support the work of spiders that accidentally end up in our classroom?"

 The children have ideas like they can live in the classroom.
 A child offers to open the door so a spider can find its way outside.
 And then this creative suggestion from Jamie: choose someone to guard and take found insects outside where they like to be.

 "Use a cup and piece of paper to gently capture the insect.
 Take the living creature outdoors."

-We put paper and cups on the shelf to be ready to help spiders.
-Hurting them no longer made sense.
+We put paper and cups on the shelf to be ready to help spiders and practice being kind to all living things.